PrincetonUniversity/jobstats/README.md

 exit 0
 ```

 Note the special treatment of array jobs where array job id is equal to the job id - this is because setting AdminComment for such jobs would overwrite AdminComments for all of array jobs with that array job id.
-Therefore those jobs have to be referred to with ${SLURM_ARRAY_JOB_ID}_${SLURM_ARRAY_TASK_ID} rather than $SLURM_JOB_ID.
+Therefore those jobs have to be referred to with `${SLURM_ARRAY_JOB_ID}_${SLURM_ARRAY_TASK_ID}` rather than `$SLURM_JOB_ID`.

 For processing old jobs where slurmctld epilog script did not run or for jobs where it failed for some reason we have a per cluster ingest jobstats service.
 This is running on the slurmdbd host, as a systemd timer and service.
 E.g. for della cluster: